FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

 2. Wires/Conductors
 3. Consumer (e.g. Light bulb, Speaker, Servo, etc.)

-The power source provides the electrical energy required by the comsumer by travelling through the wires.
+The power source provides the electrical energy required by the consumer by travelling through the wires.
 For example, the battery in this circuit provides energy to the LED.

 To prevent too much energy from travelling through the circuit to the consumer, we "limit" it by using resistors.
 Now we go into Ohm's Law.

 ## Ohms Law

 In a basic circuit, there are 3 variables we need to consider: